tracel-ai/burn/burn-book/src/advanced/backend-extension/custom-wgpu-kernel.md

         lhs.assert_is_on_same_device(&rhs);
         lhs.assert_is_on_same_device(&bias);

-        // For simplicity, make sure each tensor is continuous. let lhs = into_contiguous(lhs);
+        // For simplicity, make sure each tensor is contiguous. let lhs = into_contiguous(lhs);
         let rhs = into_contiguous(rhs);
         let bias = into_contiguous(bias);